iamglo/crossword-app/readme.txt

-This is an API/WebApp with NYT Crossword data from 2020 to 2015 using web-scraped data.
+this is an API and in-progress web app with NYT crossword data from 2020 to 2015 using web-scraped data.

-Happy Cross-wording!
+Happy Crosswording!